personaelabs/shockwave-plus/README.md

 ## Overview

 Shockwave is a variant of [Brakedown](https://eprint.iacr.org/2021/1043) that uses Reed-Solomon code instead of a linear-time encodable code.
-Brakedown has a linear-time prover and is *field-agnostic* (i.e. works over all finite fields), but its proofs are concretely larger than Shockwave’s.
+Brakedown has a linear-time prover and is field-agnostic (i.e. works over all finite fields), but its proofs are concretely larger than Shockwave’s.
 Shockwave provides shorter proofs and lower verification time but requires an FFT-friendly field to achieve $O (n\log{n})$ proving time.

 **Shockwave+** is an extension of Shockwave that works over all finite fields by using [ECFFT](https://arxiv.org/pdf/2107.08473.pdf) instead of FFT for low-degree extension of polynomial evaluations.
-It inherits the smaller proofs of Shockwave and is also *field-agnostic*.
+It inherits the smaller proofs of Shockwave and is also field-agnostic.
 It uses the EXTEND operation from [ECFFT](https://arxiv.org/pdf/2107.08473.pdf) to run Reed-Solomon encoding in $O (n\log{n})$ time.

 ### Crates